-The Vertebrate Research Group aims at the study of evolution, ecology and behaviour of small mammals, bats in particular.
+The Vertebrate Research Group aims at the study of evolution, ecology and behaviour of small mammals and fishes.

 We organize university lectures and courses about various aspects of vertebrate life and supervise BSc, MSc and PhD theses as part of zoology studies.